 Digital Object Identifier (DOI)

 Misaki, Naoko; Mao, Xia; Lin, Yu Fung; Suga, Sechiko; Li, Guo Hui; Liu, Qiang; Chang, Yongchang; Wang, Hai; Wakui, Makoto; and Wu, Jie, "Iptakalim A Vascular Atp-Sensitive Potassium (Katp) Channel Opener Closes Rat Pancreatic Î²-Cell Katp Channels And Increases Insulin Release" (2007).
-Neurobiology Articles.
+Translational Neuroscience.
 153.